Creamy Lemon Crumb Bars with a quick oatmeal crumb base and a sweet, tart filling that is a cross between lemon curd and lemon cheesecake.

 - 2 large egg yolks

-Preheat oven to 350 degrees and butter/flour or baking spray an 8x8 baking pan.
+- Preheat oven to 350 degrees and spray an 8×8 baking pan with baking spray.

-Put the dipped bars onto a wax paper lined cookie sheet and keep refrigerated.
+- Put the bars onto a wax paper lined cookie sheet and keep refrigerated.